John Tzetzes: Biography

-Works
+Writings

 Tzetzes published a collection of 107 of his Letters addressed partly to fictitious/unidentified personages, and partly to influential men and women of the writer's time.
 They contain a considerable amount of social and biographical information, and are full of learned allusions to history, rhetoric, and mythology.

 These letters became the springboard for what became during the Renaissance perhaps the most influential of his many works, the Book of Histories, usually called Chiliades ("thousands") from the arbitrary division by its first editor (N. Gerbel, 1546) into books each containing 1,000 lines.
 The work consists of 12,674 lines of political verse, divided into 660 topics, each of which is a gloss on a literary, historical, or other learned reference in one of his published letters.
 The first 141 histories serve as poetic footnotes to a verse letter Tzetzes addressed to John Lachanas, an official in Constantinople.

 This collection of literary, historical, theological, and antiquarian miscellanies provides an important snapshot of the intellectual world of Constantinople in the mid-12th century, and also preserves fragments of more than 200 ancient authors, including many whose works have been lost.
 The author subsequently brought out a revised edition with marginal notes in prose and verse (ed.
 T. Kiessling, 1826; on the sources see C. Harder, De J. T. historiarum fontibus quaestiones selectae, diss., Kiel, 1886).

-Tzetzes supplemented Homer's Iliad by a work that begins with the birth of Paris and continues the tale to the Achaeans' return home.
+Tzetzes wrote Carmina Iliaca, a 1,676-verse poem in dactylic hexameter which summarized the whole story of the Trojan War.
+The poem is divided into three parts: Antehomerica, which narrates the events taking place before Homer's Iliad, Homerica, summarizing the events of the Iliad, and Posthomerica, reporting the events taking place after the Iliad.

 The Homeric Allegories, in "political" verse and dedicated initially to the German-born empress Irene and then to Constantine Cotertzes, are two didactic poems, the first based on the Iliad and the second based on the Odyssey, in which Homer and the Homeric theology are set forth and then explained by means of three kinds of allegory: euhemeristic (πρακτική), anagogic (ψυχική) and physic (στοιχειακή).
 These works were translated into English in 2015 and 2019 by Adam J. Goldwyn and Dimitra Kokkini.

-In the Antehomerica, Tzetzes recalls the events taking place before Homer's Iliad.
-This work was followed by the Homerica, covering the events of the Iliad, and the Posthomerica, reporting the events taking place between the Iliad and the Odyssey.
-All three are currently available in English translations.

-Tzetzes also wrote commentaries on a number of Greek authors, the most important of which is that elucidating the obscure Cassandra or Alexandra of the Hellenistic poet Lycophron, usually called "On Lycophron" (edited by K.O.
-Müller, 1811), in the production of which his brother Isaac is generally associated with him.
+Tzetzes also wrote commentaries on a number of Greek authors, the most important of which is that elucidating the obscure Cassandra or Alexandra of the Hellenistic poet Lycophron, usually called "On Lycophron" (edited by K. O. Müller, 1811), in the production of which his brother Isaac is generally associated with him.
 Mention may also be made of a dramatic sketch in iambic verse, in which the caprices of fortune and the wretched lot of the learned are described; and of an iambic poem on the death of the emperor Manuel I Komnenos, noticeable for introducing at the beginning of each line the last word of the line preceding it (both in Pietro Matranga, Anecdota Graeca 1850).